 - 33 percent are students of color

-- 81 percent of freshmen graduated in the top ten percent of their class
+- 77 percent of freshmen who are ranked graduated in the top ten percent of their class

-- Earn doctorates at a higher rate than any other public university in the nation
+- Earn doctorates at one of the top rates for any public university in the nation

 - More than 450 student clubs and organizations

-- Each year, 6,000 students participate in community service projects
+- Each year, more than 3,500 students participate in community service projects

-- More than 45% of students study abroad at some point in their undergraduate career, in more than 45 countries each year.
+- Approximately 58 percent of students study abroad at some point in their undergraduate career, in more than 50 countries each year.

 Professors Who Teach

 - 12:1 student-faculty ratio

-- 85 percent of courses have fewer than 40 students — nearly half have fewer than 20 students
+- 86 percent of our classes have fewer than 40 students — nearly half have fewer than 20 students

 - 656 full-time faculty members across all undergraduate, graduate and professional programs